danpaul/frontend_development_course/src/presentations/02_react.md

 ### What questions will we answer today?

 - **Definition & History** - What is React?
-What was the motivation for its development?
+When and why was it developed?
 - **Motivation** - Why should we learn and use React?
 - **Architecture** - What architecture does React use and why?
 - **JSX** - What is JSX and how do we write JSX code?